eightbitastronomy/frascr/README.md

 ## Contact / Info:
 Author: Miguel Abele
 Contact: eightbitastronomy@protonmail.com
 License: see file, LICENSE, provided with source code.
+File bitorder.h has no licensing and is free to use.